kermitt2/anHALytics/README.md

 ![View of anHALytics search and discovery front end](doc/screen1.png)

-*View of anHALytics search and discovery front end*
+*Above: View of anHALytics search and discovery front end*

 ![Example of query disambiguation in the anHALytics search and discovery front end](doc/screen2.png)

-*Example of query disambiguation in the anHALytics search and discovery front end*
+*Above: Example of query disambiguation in the anHALytics search and discovery front end*

 ## License